pulsejet/nextcloud-oidc-login/README.md

     // Fallback to direct login if login from OIDC fails
     // Note that no error message will be displayed if enabled 'oidc_login_redir_fallback' => false,

+    // Use an alternative login page
+    // This page will be php-included instead of an redirect if specified
+    // In the example below, the PHP file `login.php` in `assets`
+    // in nextcloud base directory will be included
+    // Note that the PHP variable $OIDC_LOGIN_URL is available for redirect URI 'oidc_login_alt_login_page' => 'assets/login.php',
 );
 ```
 ### Usage with [Keycloak](https://www.keycloak.org/)